maxgillham/CMPE365/uber/README.md

     return total late count
 ```

-This adjustment alows us to enter a number of n as input to counting wait times.
-For the origonal data given, below is a plot of total time requestors spent waiting with respect to the number of drivers taking requests over the day.
+This adjustment allows us to manipulate the number of drivers available to take requests.
+For the original data given, below is a plot of total time requesters spent waiting with respect to the number of drivers taking requests over the day.

 ![10](./img/10.png)